 After the observatory, you can go down the 35th floor and enjoy coffee at Starbucks.
 This Starbucks is the highest branch in the world.
 Prior 1-day reservation is required and there is a smart-casual dress code.
 If you still have enough time, you can also explore the shopping mall and surrounding areas in the Xinyi District.

 After your visit at Taipei 101, you can either walk to the jump-off point to the Elephant Mountain or ride the MRT station to Xiangshan Station.

 Elephant Mountain (locally known as Xiangshan) is a popular spot for sunset viewing.
-You will need to trek for about 20-30 minutes to reach its viewdeck, where you can see the Taipei 101 building and the rest of the city skyline.
+You will need to trek for about 20-30 minutes to reach its view deck depending on your pace, where you can see the Taipei 101 building and the rest of the city skyline.
 The trek is established and is mostly walking stairs, so it’s tiring.
 Make sure that you’re wearing good shoes and bringing a bottle of water.

 At night, head to a night market.
 There are a handful of night markets in Taipei City.
 Shilin Night Market is one of the best and it has wide choices of street food and local dishes.
 It also has budget souvenirs for take home.